FAngeletti/Hydra/README.md

 1 + 2 = 3
 \end{equation}
 ```
-#Python block
+#Code block
-The python block allows to write more lenghty block of code.
+Code blocks allow to write more lenghty block of code.
 We can complexify the previous example into
 ``` latex
 §: